Ralph "Bucky" Phillips

-Ralph James "Bucky" Phillips (born June 19, 1962) is a convicted murderer from Western New York caught on September 8, 2006, by the Pennsylvania State Police.
-A warrant was issued for his arrest following the shooting of three New York State troopers, one of whom died from their wounds.
+Ralph James "Bucky" Phillips (born June 19, 1962) is a convicted murderer from Western New York arrested on September 8, 2006, by the Pennsylvania State Police.
+A warrant was issued for his arrest following the shooting of three New York State troopers, one of whom died from his wounds.

 On September 7, 2006, he became the 483rd fugitive listed by the FBI on the Ten Most Wanted list.
 Prior to his capture, Phillips attained the distinction of being one of the few fugitives ever to be simultaneously on the FBI Ten Most Wanted Fugitives list and U.S. Marshal Service's Top 15 list.
 He replaced Warren Jeffs on the FBI's list and was apprehended the day after he was added.

 Early life

 Phillips was raised in Stockton, New York.
 He spent much of his life on the run, starting as a child by running away from his abusive father.